 Anyone can play Live Blackjack

 It’s not always possible to catch a flight to Vegas.
-If you fancy an exciting and sociable game of Blackjack all you need is a good internet connection, a bank account and a computer or mobile device.
+If you fancy an exciting and sociable game of Blackjack all you need is a good internet connection, a bank account, and a computer or mobile device.
 You get all the fun and excitement of a real casino blackjack game without the cost of a plane ticket to Las Vegas.

 Basic Blackjack Tips

-Don’t throw good money after bad.
+- Never bet money you don’t have. – Don’t throw good money after bad.
 Set a budget for your gameplay, then stick to it.

-Nobody wants to see half their pot disappear in one round, that’s just reckless.
+- Don’t bet any more than half your stack on one bet. – Nobody wants to see half their pot disappear in one round, that’s just reckless.

-Memorise the basic strategy you plan to use.
+- Learn your basic strategy. – Memorise the basic strategy you plan to use.

 You may have heard that Blackjack card counting is illegal.
 That’s actually untrue.
 It’s not against the law to count cards in Blackjack, as long as you can do it in your head.
 Using a computer or any electronic device is definitely cheating – and that can get in serious trouble for it.

-With card counting you use quick mental math to work out if you should bet more on a hand or keep your bets low.
+With card counting, you use quick mental math to work out if you should bet more on a hand or keep your bets low.
 There are many different card counting methods but if you want a simple method, you can use a basic hi-low strategy.

 Each card in the Blackjack deck has a value.
 We don’t mean face value, as in the 5 on a 5 of hearts card.
-There are three number you use to count cards.
+There are three numbers you use to count cards.
 The numbers are -1, 0, and +1, and here’s how you assign these values to the cards in the deck.

 With a brand new deck, start your count at 0.
 As a card hits the table, you can change your count based on the value of the cards.
-If a you hit a 3, you add one to your count.
+If you hit a 3, you add one to your count.
 If a 6 hits, you’d add one again.
 If it 10 hits, you’d subtract one.